ktenzer/keithtenzer.com/_posts/2021-12-03-building-ansible-operators-1-2-3.md

 In addition, if your operator creates k8s resources you need to ensure proper permissions.
 Under the ```config/rbac``` directory you can add permissions to the role.yaml.
 For this operator I added services and routes so that those resources  can be created by the Operator.

 ## Testing Operator
 The operator sdk provides a simple way to test the operator locally.
-Once we have our tasks complete under the role we simply need to create a new project, run the operator locally and create a custom resource (CR) which executes our role and tasks we defined.
+Once we have our tasks complete under the ```role/project/tasks``` directory, we simply need to create a new project, run the operator locally and create a custom resource (CR) which executes our role and tasks we defined.

 **Create project**
 <pre>$ oc new-project kubecraft</pre>

 **Run operator locally**
+Run these commands from the root directory of your operator project where the Makefile resides.
 <pre>$ make install</pre>
 <pre>$ make run</pre>